nicholaskillin/PCO-Calendly-and-Google-Home-Integration/README.md

 Once home assistant restarts you should now have an entity called `calendar.<device_id>` with `<device_id>` being whatever you entered into your `google_calendars.yaml` file.
 This entity is kind of like a switch and it's state will switch to "on" when you have an event happening and "off" when there is no event currently happening.
 It also contains information about your event like the name of the event.

 This is great!
 You've reached a real milestone.
 Home Assistant now knows when you are supposed to be on a phone call.

+IF you are only doing this so that you can update your slack status, then you can repeat this process for other events that you want home assistant to watch for.
+For example,

 There is only one catch.
 The `calendar.<device_id>` entity that you created will only switch to "on" at the exact moment that you are supposed to start your phone call.
 That's not super helpful.
-So now we need to create a sensor that will switch to "on" 2 minutes before your events in your calendar entity being.
-This sensor will be the sensor tha triggers our entire automation process.
+So now we need to create a sensor that will switch to "on" 3 minutes before your events in your calendar entity begin.
+This sensor will be the sensor that triggers our entire automation process.

 To set this up you will want to go into your `configuration.yaml` file and add the following code: